cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

     ["Super", " cal", " if", " rag", " il", " istic", " exp", " ial", " id", " ocious", "."]
     [17789, 5842, 366, 17764, 311, 6207, 8067, 563, 315, 170661, 13]

-Machine Learning treats language as statistics, which essential for building advanced models later.
-The idea is that when you type the input the sentence, "I like to pet" Machine Learning tells the model that "there is a 50% chance the next word is dogs."

-Machine Learning uses the numerical ids assigned to each work to start building a statistical model of language.
 Its like learning math to understand English: the idea is that these AI models will be able to take the text, "I like to pet" and it will predict the next word based on the context, for instance it might think there is a 50% chance the next word is dog.
-One of the takeaways for Copywriters is that AI is probabilistic not deterministic, meaning that it doesn't ever understand the meaning of the word, it just finds the next word based off of chance.<a id="ref-12"></a><sup>[12](#cite-12)</sup>

-For Machine Learning to be effective it needs to have a vast amount of data, but for GenAI to generate appropriate responses to put that data to use it needs to have context.
-The more context AI has the less it has to guess, making useful outputs more likely.
-This textual data is gathered from across the internet, including: web pages, books, repositories, articles, blogs, academic papers, Wikipedia, news archives, public forums, and more.<a id="ref-13"></a><sup>[13](#cite-13)</sup>

-However, Machine Learning is one of the root causes for one of AI's greatest limitations: **Hallucinations:** the generation of entirely fabricated text that sounds plausible and authoritative. *It is important for Copywriters to understand that AI hallucinations are a feature, not a bug.* Everything Artificial Intelligence generates is because of probabilities, sometimes it happens to be right.
-As AI models develop into the other phases hallucinations will only become more integrated into the system.
+One of the takeaways for Copywriters is that AI is probabilistic not deterministic, meaning that it doesn't ever understand the meaning of the word, it just finds the next word based off of chance.
+This introduces one of AI's greatest limitations: **Hallucinations:** the generation of entirely fabricated text that sounds plausible and authoritative.
+It is important for Copywriters to understand that hallucinations are a feature, not a bug.
+Everything that AI generates is based on how it calculates tokens, but it doesn't recall, remember, research, or verify its outputs.

-The collection of textual data also introduces other risks:
-- The collection and training process itself is expensive, requiring large data centers that have negative impacts on the environments around them.<a id="ref-14"></a><sup>[14](#cite-14)</sup>
-- There are ethical and legal concerns with data collection that include intellectual property rights and data privacy violations.<a id="ref-15"></a><sup>[15](#cite-15)</sup>
-- Textual data is made-up of contradicting contexts, styles, and types of text.<a id="ref-16"></a><sup>[16](#cite-16)</sup>
-- Models will unintentionally learn bias, misinformation, and confidential information from textual data.<a id="ref-17"></a><sup>[17](#cite-17)</sup>

-Some of these risks are negated by a preprocessing step where data scientists clean the data by filtering out bad day, and setting a specific standard for the machine to learn. <a id="ref-18"></a><sup>[18](#cite-18)</sup> However, many GenAI tools, such as Google Gemini, were trained on mixed datasets with contradictive textual data (e.g. reddit forums), and with such high volumes of textual data there is no guarantee that it is perfectly error-free.<a id="ref-19"></a><sup>[19](#cite-19)</sup>

-Once the Machine Learning model has been completely trained on the textual data, it is time to start developing an AI that can respond like a human.
+Some AI models, like Google Gemini, have access to search and retrieval systems, which increases its range of context and decreases the amount of guesswork that it does.
+However, Gemini does not understand the concept of "don't believe everything you read on the internet", so fact-checking is still necessary.
+There is also no guarantee that it properly understood the source it was pulling from.

+Hallucinations are one of the most important reasons why Copywriters are still necessary, because you have the ability to verify information that GenAI can't.
+You can govern words and syntax where GenAI can only make estimations.
+This limitation begins with Machine Learning, but as AI models become more advanced, hallucination only becomes more apparent, not less.

 ### ***Phase 2***

-**Deep Learning** is a more advanced version of Machine learning, that emerges when the statistical relationships created in phase one are re-engineered to have a multiple-layered network that resembles neural patterns found in the brain.
+**Deep Learning** is a more advanced version of Machine learning.
+It emerges when the statistical relationships created in Machine Learning are designed to have a network that resembles neural patterns found in the brain.
 This process is extremely complicated, but what emerges is a system called a **Neural Network**, which can start to process complex tasks that require pattern analysis, logical reasoning, and structured outputs.<a id="ref-20"></a><sup>[20](#cite-20)</sup>

 Deep Learning allows machines to train themselves as they are able to run both a training session and a checking session at the same time.
 By utilizing the large dataset developed earlier the machine can train to recognize all the patterns found within and then check its own work.
-As the machines are trained, the neural networks grow as well.
-With only limited hands-on human assistance, the machine learns without programming.<a id="ref-21"></a><sup>[21](#cite-21)</sup>
+As the machines are trained, the neural networks grow.<a id="ref-21"></a><sup>[21](#cite-21)</sup>

 Once the neural network is developed it is paired with multiple other neural networks to create **Transformer Architecture**, allowing the new model to perform multiple complex tasks simultaneously and begin **Natural Language Processing**.
-The AI model is able to use the neural networks built to understand language to now create responses to textual inputs, allowing seamless human-AI communication.
+Then the model is able to use the neural networks built to understand language to now create responses to textual inputs, allowing seamless Human-AI communication.

-Because AI models will always be processing tokens, the outputs will always be probabilistic.
-Hallucination is enhanced by transformer architecture because the information being processes has so much more neural networks to pass through.
-Since we understand very little about how AI thinks we cannot guarantee that these responses aren't being interfered with.
-Errors will cascade not diminish, because the processors meant to catch bad responses will also hallucinate.<a id="ref-22"></a><sup>[22](#cite-22)</sup>
+Hallucinations are enhanced by transformer architecture because the information being processes has so much more neural networks to pass through.
+Errors will cascade as each layer will have its own hallucination.<a id="ref-22"></a><sup>[22](#cite-22)</sup>

-Some AI models, like Google Gemini, have access to search and retrieval systems, which increases its range of context and decreases the amount of guesswork that it does.
-However, Gemini does not understand the concept of "don't believe everything you read on the internet", so fact-checking is still necessary because the neural network will always hallucinate.

-**The Context Window** is the finite space that AI models have to process information, as each token takes up space; they represent the information available to an AI model at a given time.
-This influences the model's natural language processing because each token carries a different statistical weight.

-Think of it like a conversation between you and a friend, you don't need to remember every time your friend says the word "the", because you understand the semantic meaning of the conversation.
-You don't have to break each word down and create a statistical representation in your mind, but if your friend was talking to AI instead of you, then it would because it doesn't understand what your friend is saying.
-Deep Learning and Natural Language Processing are part of calculating what to say in a way that convinces the user that it is human-like.

 ### ***Phase 3***